Master Service Agreement

 - Transportation consideration is a must for all AMS clinical sites; having access to a personal vehicle or ride-share (i.e. Uber or Lyft) will allow members to take advantage of a variety of opportunities that may arise at other affiliated clinical sites.
 Due to the unreliability of public transportation in the area during non-peak hours, a personal vehicle is the recommended method of transportation for this clinical site.
 Please note that a Member’s inability to secure his/her transportation will not be considered as valid excuse for any delays, or request for change.

-- Hospital names, attending physician status and zip code may change often, therefore please contact your Clinical Coordinator with any questions, or log into your “MyClinicals” account for up to date details.
+- Hospital names, attending physician status and zip code may change often, therefore a Member is encouraged to log into his/her “MyClinicals” account for up to date details, or email email@example.com.

 - The Clinical Feature a Member agrees to last on their MyClinicals (time stamped with IP address) supersedes all other Clinic Feature requests and approvals.

-- Amount of inpatient exposure is directly related to the clinical features of the site in which Member has enrolled.
+- Amount of inpatient exposure is directly related to the Clinical Features of the site in which Member has enrolled, and the Member’s availability and ability to get to the hospital on time.
 The extent of inpatient exposure will vary from one specialty to another, and depends on the supervising physician’s varying inpatient census, as well as the policies of each affiliated hospitals.
 As such the same clinical site may have a widely varying inpatient exposure.

-- It is the responsibility of the Member to be available to accommodate the schedule of the supervising attending physician.
+- It is the responsibility of the Member to be available to accommodate the schedule of the supervising attending physician, and not the other way around.
 Every attending physician’s requirement for the Member’s time will differ, may vary, and cannot be predicted ahead of time.
 Members must ensure that they will have no other obligations which could interfere with his/her clinical schedule.
 Member must immediately inform NCC of any unexpected circumstances which affect his/her availability, and result in an absence, whether planned or unplanned.
 Absences, whether planned or unplanned, will not result in any credit of fees paid for any Clinical Block.

 - AMS MAKES NO WRITTEN OR IMPLIED GUARANTEES OR WARRANTIES THAT MEMBER WILL OBTAIN A RESIDENCY, OR LETTER(S) OF RECOMMENDATION, OR RESIDENCY INTERVIEWS, OR OTHER POSITION AS A RESULT OF ENTERING INTO THIS AGREEMENT, OR BECOMING A MEMBER OF AMS, OR PARTICIPATING IN CLINICALS WITH AMS.